maksymovchynnikov/EventCalc-SHiP/README.md

 Running the main file `simulate.py` will first ask users about the number of LLPs sampled in the polar range of the SHiP experiment.
 Then, users will be asked about:

+- Entering the number of decay events to simulate in the polar angle coverage of SHiP.
 - Selecting the LLP.
- - Typing some LLP parameters such as the mixing pattern, variation of the theoretical uncertainty, and others (optionally, depending on LLP).
+- Setting up genuine LLP properties such as the mixing pattern, variation of the theoretical uncertainty, and others (optionally, depending on LLP).
 - Selecting the LLP's decay modes for which the simulation will be launched (their names should be self-explanatory).
 - Range of LLP masses for which the simulation will be launched.
 - Range of LLP lifetimes.

  After that, the simulation will start.
 It produces two outputs in the folder `outputs/<LLP>` (see description below):
 - The information about the decay events of LLPs and decay products (the file `eventData/<LLP>_<mass>_<lifetime>_....txt`), with dots meaning the other parameters relevant for the simulation (such as the mixing pattern in the case of HNLs, etc.).
 - The information about total quantities from the simulation: mass, coupling, lifetime, number of events, etc. (the file `eventData/<LLP>/total/<LLP>-...-total.txt`).

 ## Installation